 Examples are included in this document as an initial starting point for the authors of the final program document.
-These excerpts may be included in the final program document, but should be reviewed, updated and customized to the ISP Vendor’s specific organization.
+These excerpts may be included in the final program document, but should be reviewed, updated, and customized to the ISP Vendor’s specific organization.
 While example text may be included in the final program document, the example tag at the beginning should be removed.

 For purposed of this document, all examples are prefixed by the word “example” in bold, blue, all capital letters contained within square brackets, while the text itself should appear normal.
 This example tag should be removed throughout the document.
 Below is a visual example of the example tag found in this document.